thoughtspot/thoughtspot.github.io/_end-user/search/about-waterfall-charts.md

 ---
 title: [Waterfall charts]
+tags:
+keywords: tbd

-last_updated: 11/19/2019
+last_updated: tbd
-summary: "The waterfall chart shows how an initial value is affected by a series of intermediate positive or negative values."
+summary: "The waterfall chart is used to show how an initial value is affected by a series of intermediate positive or negative values."
 sidebar: mydoc_sidebar
 permalink: /:collection/:path.html
 ---